NothingAG/constitution/constitution.md

 ### 3.6 SUB-CIRCLES

 A circle may expand any of its defined roles into full circles.
 The role then becomes a **sub-circle**, with the original circle as its **super-circle**.
-The representative of the super-circle may specify who fills the representative role of the sub-circle, following the rules in section 3.3.

-### 3.6.1 MODIFYING SUB-CIRCLES

 Any modifications of sub-circles may only be done via the governance process of the sub-circle itself, except for moving super-circle roles or policies into the sub-circle, or moving sub-circle roles into the super-circle as well as the removal of a sub-circle.
 These cases are handled by the the super-circle governance process.